 Dear Savannah,

-Although you didn’t mention the age of the child, it sounds like she is older, since she is already at school and is doing well and is popular.
+Although you didn’t mention the age of the child, it sounds like she is older, since she is already at school and is doing well.
 Congratulations.

-At first I had to reread your letter to make sure you weren’t talking about adopting a dog.
-“Rebranding?”
+But after reading the tone of your message, I was concerned about some of the language you are using to describe your future daughter: “Rebranding?”
 “Physically and spiritually beautiful?”
-And why do you feel compelled to mention she is blonde?
-This is a human you’re talking about, not a product, not your accessory.
+Why you would feel compelled to mention she is blonde?
+This is a human you’re talking about, not a product or an accessory.

 Sincerely,